KatePaulauskas/trade-tracker/README.md

 The following features could be implemented to further advance the Trade Tracker functionality and improve user experience:

-1. Initially in the wireframe, a chart showing progress over time was presented.
+1. Initially to was planned to create a chart showing progress over time and displaying i under the 'Summary' table.
 However, due to time constraints and the complexity of the setup, it was decided to move it under future features and replace it with a table of entered trades.
 2. Display a log of investments along with their respective dates.
 3. Add an option to withdraw from the current balance.
-4. Introduce a reset button to start the trading journal from scratch.
-5. Display negative numbers in a different color (red) for clarity.
+4. Display negative numbers in a different color (red) for clarity.
-6. Show alerts when the % profit/loss is negative.
+5. Show alerts when the % profit/loss is negative.
 Offer suggestions to change or improve the trading strategy, and recommend articles and educational videos on strategy improvement.
-7. Offer data storage on the backend.
+6. Offer data storage on the backend.
 Add a login bar for the members' area, allowing the Trade Tracker to be accessed through any browser.
 Users can log into their accounts and access their records.
-8. Provide a dropdown menu for users to choose their preferred currency for display, ensuring that values are shown in a monetary format rather than as plain numbers.
+7. Provide a dropdown menu for users to choose their preferred currency for display, ensuring that values are shown in a monetary format rather than as plain numbers.

 ## Testing